EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

   QoS a value of 1.
 - P(Age) - The priority based on the job age normalised to a value between 0 and 1.
   The maximum raw value is 14 days (where P(Age) = 1).
+- P(Size) - The priority based on the job size normalised to a value between 0 and 1.
 - P(Fairshare) - The fairshare priority normalised to a value between 0 and 1.
 Your
   fairshare priority is determined by a combination of your budget code fairshare value and your user fairshare value within that budget code.
 The more use that